Tapiola: History

+As car traffic in Finland started increasing in the 1920s, planning for a southern road connection westwards from Helsinki started.
+The city of Helsinki bought the island of Lauttasaari in the 1930s and a decision to construct a road from Lauttasaari to the village of Jorvas (presently located in the municipality of Kirkkonummi) was made.
+The road Jorvaksentie (now known as the Länsiväylä highway) running on the southern border of Tapiola was opened for traffic in 1937.
+When the Soviet Union returned the Porkkala area to Finland in 1956, this road became an important connection to the western part of Uusimaa.
+Turning the road into a motorway started in 1961 and the road reached Espoonlahti in 1969.
+At this point the road was officially named Länsiväylä.

+The part of the Kehä I beltway from Länsiväylä to Leppävaara, forming the eastern border of Tapiola, was built in the 1960s as a public road.

 After the Continuation War had ended in 1944 the entire country of Finland suffered from shortage of housing.
-In the Moscow Armistice, Finland had been forced to cede all the areas it had conquered back from the Soviet Union back to the Soviet Union, which meant that the evacuees from Finnish Karelia had to be settled in areas still remaining in Finland, among the existing population.
+In the Moscow Armistice, Finland had been forced to reinstate all the areas it had ceded from the Soviet Union, which meant that the evacuees from Finnish Karelia had to be settled in Finland.
 Already during the Continuation War, the Finnish Family Federation had decided that action had to be taken to relieve the shortage of housing.

 Tapiola was one of the first post-war "new town" projects in Continental Europe.
 It was created by a private non-profit enterprise called Asuntosäätiö (the Housing Foundation), which was established in 1951 by six social trade organisations including the Confederation of Finnish Trade Unions, the Central Organisation of Tenants, the Mannerheim Child Welfare Federation, the Finnish Federation of Civilian and Military Invalids and the Civil Servants' Federation.

 The project was conceived, built and managed by Heikki von Hertzen, the executive of the Asuntosäätiö and garden city advocate.
 Von Hertzen was a lawyer, who had worked as a branch manager for a bank in Tampere before becoming the director of the Finnish Family Federation.

-Under von Hertzen's leadership, the Housing Foundation bought 660 acres of forest land, six miles from the centre of Helsinki, and set out to create an ideal garden city.
+Under von Hertzen's leadership, the Housing Foundation bought 660 acres (267 ha) of forest land, six miles (9.65km) from the centre of Helsinki, and set out to create an ideal garden city.
 The role of the Housing Foundation included financing the project and overseeing the planning and building process so as to ensure consistency within different areas of the town.
 The Housing Foundation's unique combination of various socio-political organisations facilitated the negotiation of funds with governmental bodies.
-Von Hertzen set out to create a modern urban environment that would address the housing shortage in Helsinki and would be both economically viable and beautiful.
-Tapiola did not form part of any wider plan for Finland’s development other than von Hertzen's Seven Towns Plan, a response to urban sprawl in Helsinki.
+Von Hertzen set out to create a modern urban environment that would address the housing shortage in Helsinki while also being economically viable and beautiful.
+Tapiola did not form part of any wider plan for Finland's development other than von Hertzen's Seven Towns Plan, a response to urban sprawl in Helsinki.